bf-enterprise-solutions/ed.bf/README.md

 [line number/exit flag][start line number][end line number][command flag][command][75 argument cells]
 ```

-This layout hints at some more restrictions that bfed has:
+This layout hints at some more restrictions that ed.bf has:

 - Line number is one cell, and thus there can only be as many lines, as cell capacity allows.
 For 8 bit implementations, 255 is the maximum line number.
 Pick a 16/32/64 bit implementation if you want more lines.
   - Same restriction holds for start and end line numbers.
 - Line number serves as the exit flag.
-If it's zero, bfed exits.
+If it's zero, ed.bf exits.
 Thus, the range of values for line numbers is 1 to 255.
 - Commands can only be one char wide, as in classic ed.
 - There are only 75 cells for arguments.
-Anything wider will break bfed in horrible ways.
+Anything wider will break ed.bf in horrible ways.
 Unless you know what you're doing, restrict your command arguments to 75 characters.
 - Command flag is the flag used for the command switch.
 It should be zero unless the current command is not yet processed.
 - Start and end line numbers are not yet used, but will be... one day.